Chapter 1: Knocking on Death's Door

-“Why didn’t you tell me you ware dying?
+“Why didn’t you tell me you were dying?
 When did you plan to tell me you were going to leave me the same way as my parents?
-Did you not think this was important to me?”
+Did you think this wasn’t important to me?”
 All her self-righteous eight year old anger was focused on me.

-“I just found out Jade.
+“I just found out, Jade.
 I was going to tell you… soon.
-I just…” She spun around and climbed back up the ladder and I chased after her just to find the hatch we installed over the ladder locked.
+I just…” She spun around and climbed up the ladder.
+I chased after her just to find the hatch we installed over the ladder locked.

 “Jade, let me in.
 I swear I was going to tell you!”
 I could hear muffled sobbing from the loft and I didn’t know what to do or where to go.

 Slowly I climbed down onto the floor and let myself sit down against the ladder.